Bi-level algorithm for optimizing hyperparameters in penalized nonnegative matrix factorization: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Prof. Nicolas Gillis from University of Mons and Prof. Cristophe Kervazo from Télécom Paris Institut Polytechnique de Paris for their remarks during the debate on the optimization problem.
+We would like to thank Prof. N. Gillis from University of Mons and Prof. C. Kervazo from Télécom Paris Institut Polytechnique de Paris for their remarks during the debate on the optimization problem.\\ N. D. B., F. E., and L.S. were supported in part by the GNCS-INDAM (Gruppo Nazionale per il Calcolo Scientifico of Istituto Nazionale di Alta Matematica) Francesco Severi, P.le Aldo Moro, Roma, Italy.\\ F.E. is supported by REFIN Project 363BB1F4. \\This research did not receive any specific grant from funding agencies in the public, commercial, or not-for-profit sectors.\\ \textbf{Declarations of interest}: none.\\ \textbf{Authors contributions:} All authors equally contribute to this work.